All flight path maps/Brisbane to Cairns

 The Queensland coast has moderate cloud cover, but the reef is often visible below broken cloud.
 Wet season (November–April) can obscure views, but the dry season (May–October) offers consistently clear right-side reef views.

-What is the best side of plane for Brisbane to Cairns?
+What is the best side for Brisbane to Cairns?